-Working in the heat, how?!
+Working in the heat, how do you manage?!

-Warm weather is nice, but if you have to work all day, it's less enjoyable.
+Warm weather is pleasant, but if you have to work all day, it's less enjoyable.
 Working in the sun or extreme heat can pose risks to your health.
 What does the CLA and law say about this?

 What measures can you take?